ahuja-gautam/Emotion-Detection-using-CNNs/README.md

 # Features
 -Accuracy of 63.2% achieved which would place us [9th in the Leaderboard](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/leaderboard)

--Dataset split into 90% train: 10% split
+-Dataset split into 90% train: 10% test

 -Used Data Augmentation including but not limited to rotation and zooming of image